-Nurturing the Wild guides us in returning to original, natural ways of learning and being.
+Nurturing the Wild guides us in returning to natural ways of learning and being.
 We believe in a style of mentoring that challenges, excites, and informs the mind while simultaneously inspiring and awakening the heart.
 We provide a container for people to connect to their innate passions, the encouragement for whole-person development, and the subtle guidance towards deepening knowledge of the natural world.

 The mentors guide primarily through storytelling, games, and through learning and practicing ancestral-skills.